In 1890 Colonel Henry Morland built the first nine hole Lamberhurst Golf Course in the park of his family's manor house Court Lodge.

 The Golf Course architect Frank Pennink (famous for his designs at Vilamoura (old), Royal Liverpool, Formby, and Vale do Lobo) was contracted to design the new layout and John Jarvis the Head Greenkeeper set to work to construct the extension to the course.
 On 24th May 1976, Christy O'Connor Snr and Christy Jnr together with Tegwen Perkins and Carole Redford played an exhibition match to celebrate the official opening of the new 18 holes.

-The first Pro-Am was played in 1983 and was won by Bob Cameron (now playing on the European Seniors Tour) and second was Peter Mitchell, now on the European Tour.
+The first Pro-Am was played in 1983 and was won by Bob Cameron, now of the European Senior Tour, with Peter Mitchell, also now playing on the European Seniors Tour, in second.

 Today the course is in the best condition it has ever been in its history and it still retains the magnificent views first appreciated by Henry Morland over 120 years ago.